marianavinyolas/SWAPI-project/README.md

 <img src="Screenshot SWAPI.png">

 # SWAPI-project

-Star Wars API with Python
+Star Wars API search program in Python language

 I have stored the Python Code in a repository which you can download onto your computer.
 You can directly download the repository on **GitHub** by clicking on **Clone or Download** and then on **Download Zip**.

 <img src="Screenshot GitHub.png">

 This Jupyter Notebook let users search in wich films both have been in.
 It is made in two sections

 ### *1. Internal code cells*
 Users’ needs to run this cells that imports the libraries and define functions required to perform the Star Wars API requests and search.

 ### *2. Users inputs and program output*
 These cells interact with users.
 First the program ask the user name and then ask for the name of two characters, one by one.
 `` 'Enter your first SW character name: '``